What should I do if there is a data breach?

 - taking down a webpage

-- informing unauthorised recipients of an email to delete it and not to share it
+- asking incorrect recipients of an email to delete it and not to share it with anyone

-- informing IT Services if an account has been hacked
+- informing IT Services if an account has been hacked/compromised.

-3. Assessing the risks – you should assess any risks associated with the breach, as these are likely to affect what you do once the breach has been contained.
-In particular, you should assess the potential adverse consequences for individuals; how serious or substantial these are; and how likely they are to happen.
+3. Assessing the risks – using the information provided in the Data Incident Evaluation Report, the Assurance and Data Protection Office will investigate the incident and assess any risks associated with the breach, including the potential adverse consequences for the affected individuals (data subjects); how serious or substantial these are; and how likely they are to happen.

-This advice is based on guidance provided by the Information Commissioner.
+Detailed guidance on data breaches is provided by the Information Commissioner.